 4–6 servings 1x

-- ½ cup jarred sun-dried tomatoes in oil, chopped and 2 tablespoons oil reserved
+- 1 cup jarred sun-dried tomatoes in oil (from one 8.5 ounce jar), drained and chopped, plus 2 tablespoons oil reserved

 - 8 ounces uncooked Sweet or Spicy Italian Sausage, casings removed (see notes)